 Other Personal Background Information and Interests

 Amanda is a native of Falconer, N.Y., near Chautauqua Lake.
-She and her husband, Brian, recently welcomed their first child, a son.
-Amanda likes to stay active and enjoys spending time outdoors with her family, friends and two rescue dogs.
-She enjoys running half marathons and recently took up golf at the urging of her husband.
+She and her husband, Brian, are enjoying a joyfully chaotic time of life raising two young boys.
+Amanda likes to stay active and enjoys spending time outdoors with her family, friends and two rescue dogs, particularly in the park systems around the area.

-The Akron resident and her husband are self-proclaimed foodies who can often be found sampling the fare at various Northeast Ohio dining establishments.
+The Akron resident and her husband are self-proclaimed foodies who like to sample the fare at various Northeast Ohio dining establishments.